- When Adobe Reader is crashing, it is likely that either your tool build is faulty, or it is outdated.

 Moreover, it most cases, it’s not even the app’s fault because usually, system errors are the culprit for pretty much all anomalies encountered.

-For instance, Redstone 2 build 14901 causes Adobe Acrobat Reader crashes big time each and every time you launch it.
+For instance, Redstone 2 build 14901 causes Adobe Reader crashes big time each and every time you launch it.

 So, if your Reader starts acting erratically and even crash intermittently, here are a few useful troubleshooting steps you can try out.